EIDA/routing/doc/index.rst

         </ns0:route>
     </ns0:routing>

-.. warning:: The *priority* attribute will be valid only in the context of the
+.. warning:: The `priority` attribute will be valid only in the context of the
-             masterTable.
+             `masterTable`.
 There is no relation with the priority for a similar route that could be in the normal routing table.

-The routes that are part of the *masterTable.xml* will not be sent when the *localconfig* method of the service is called, only the ones in the normal routing table.
+The routes that are part of the ``masterTable.xml`` will not be sent when the ``localconfig`` method of the service is called, only the ones in the normal routing table.

-The aim is that the routes in the normal routing table are the ones that should be synchronized with other Routing Services.
+The idea is that the routes in the normal routing table is the local information that should be probably synchronized with other Routing Services.

 .. todo:: Test the method to synchronize among the nodes!